Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Implementation Details

 \subsection{Observation Perturbation Details during the Testing Phase}

-We evaluate the Robust Decision Transformer (RDT) under two types of perturbations during the testing phase: \textbf{random} and \textbf{action diff} perturbations, as described in prior works \citep{yang2022rorl,zhang2020robust}.
-Both perturbation types target the observations during the testing phase.
-The detailed implementations are as follows: \begin{itemize} \item \textbf{Random}: We sample perturbed states within an $l_{\infty}$ ball of norm $\epsilon$.
-Specifically, we create the perturbation set $\mathbb{B}_d (s, \epsilon) = \{ \hat{s}: d(s, \hat{s}) \leq \epsilon \}$ for state $s$, where $d(\cdot)$ is the $l_{\infty}$ norm, and sample one perturbed state to return to the agent. \item \textbf{Action Diff}: This is an adversarial attack based on the pretrained IQL deterministic policy $\mu(s)$.
-We first sample 50 perturbed states within an $l_{\infty}$ ball of norm $\epsilon$ and then find the one that maximizes the difference in actions: $\max_{\hat{s}\in \mathbb{B}_d(s, \epsilon)} ||\mu(s) - \mu(\hat{s})||^2$. \end{itemize} The parameter $\epsilon$ controls the extent of the observation perturbation.
-In this experiment, we first train RDT under different data corruption scenarios and then evaluate its performance in environments subjected to observation perturbation.
+We evaluate RDT and other baselines under two types of observation perturbations during the testing phase: \textbf{Random} and \textbf{Action Diff} perturbations, as described in prior works \citep{yang2022rorl,zhang2020robust}.
+Generally, offline RL algorithms are sensitive to observation perturbations, often resulting in a significant performance drop.
+The detailed implementations are as follows: \begin{itemize} \item \textbf{Random}: We sample perturbed states within an $l_{\infty}$ ball of norm $\epsilon$ centering at the original state.
+Specifically, we create the perturbation set $\mathbb{B}_d (s, \epsilon) = \{ \hat{s}: d(s, \hat{s}) \leq \epsilon \}$ for state $s$, where $d(\cdot)$ is the $l_{\infty}$ norm, and sample one perturbed state to return to the agent. \item \textbf{Action Diff}: This is an adversarial attack based on a pretrained IQL deterministic policy $\mu(s)$.
+We first sample 50 perturbed states within an $l_{\infty}$ ball of norm $\epsilon$ and then find the one that maximizes the difference in actions: $\max_{\hat{s}\in \mathbb{B}_d(s, \epsilon)} ||\mu(s) - \mu(\hat{s})||^2$. \end{itemize}

+The parameter $\epsilon$ controls the scale of observation perturbations.
+We consider $\{0.0, 0.1, 0.3, 0.5\}$ for $\epsilon$ in our experiments.
+In this setup, we first train offline RL algorithms under various data corruption settings, and then evaluate their performance in environments with observation perturbations.